The MA in Near Eastern Studies has three elements:

 - A master's thesis or report written under the supervision of an adviser

-To complete the degree, you must demonstrate proficiency at the upper-intermediate level in Arabic, Hebrew, Persian, or Turkish.
-(Other languages may be considered as meeting this requirement with approval of the director of the DGS.)
-Those with no language background can satisfy the requirement by completing four semesters (16 credit points) of language training at NYU; however, only two of those semesters (8 undergraduate language credits) can be counted as points towards the degree.
-Students who have prior language training or who take an intensive language course in the summer of their first year can meet the requirement by testing at an intermediate level of proficiency, or by enrolling in and completing an advanced class.
+To complete the degree, students must demonstrate proficiency at the upper-intermediate level in Arabic, Hebrew, Persian, or Turkish.
+(Other languages may be considered as meeting this requirement with the approval of the Director of Graduate Studies).
+Students who have prior language training or who take an intensive language course in the summer following their first year may satisfy the requirement by testing at an upper intermediate level of proficiency or by enrolling in an advanced class.
 Native speakers with fluency in reading, writing, listening, and speaking may waive this requirement with the permission of the Director of Graduate Studies.
 The program encourages all students to pursue language training through the advanced (graduate) level and graduate-level advanced language courses are available in Arabic, Hebrew, Persian, or Turkish.

 Master's Thesis or Report